VikingStudio/FG-5E-Enhancer/README.md

 - Height widget didn't delete on 0 height.
 Fixed.
 - Added load order.
 - Under certain map circumstances the Token.onWheel function would not be passed a token.
 Added exit clause to handle that null reference.
-- Resizing images if not of equal horizontan and vertical sizes would behave strangely.
+- Resizing images if not of equal horizontal and vertical sizes would behave strangely.
 Fixed.
 - A number of small errors cleaned up.

 Ideas for future versions.